 Now that you know what size solar controller to look for, identify which type of solar charge controller is right for your application: MPPT or PWM.

-Once you have decided on a type of solar charge controller, you'll want to identify what features you need.
-There are many basic solar charge controllers that work well.
-In addition, there are some great features that will make your renewable energy experience even better.
+Once you've decided on a type of solar charge controller, identify what features you need.
+There are many basic solar charge controllers that work very well, but some have great features that will make your renewable energy experience even better.
 One important addition to your system is Battery Temperature Sensors.
 Battery capacity depends on temperature, therefore proper battery charging can be significantly enhanced with a temperature sensor.